SamMThompson/CPU-S_Emulator/README.md

 # CPU-S Emulator
 This is a simple CPU emulator -- based on the CPU-S.
+The CPU-S is a harvard architecture (data memory and instruction memory are separate).

 This project is an odd mix of "true" simulation of a cpu and some shortcuts.
 1. Operations (such as add, multiply, etc.) utilize python arithmetic, not Boolean logic, and